-E. Unless an objection is filed in accordance with item D, the RGU shall adopt the revised environmental analysis document and itsthe plan for mitigation at its first regularly scheduled meeting held 15 or more days after the distribution of the revised document.
+E. Unless an objection is filed in accordance with item D, the RGU shall adopt the revised environmental analysis document, including the plan for mitigation, at its first regularly scheduled meeting held 15 or more days after the distribution of the revised document.
 The RGU shall submit evidence of the adoption of the document and plan for mitigation to the EQB staff and all agencies that have stated that they wish to be informed of any future projects within the area as part of their comments on the draft environmental analysis document.
-The EQB shall publish a notice of the adoption of the documents and the completion of the review process in the EQB Monitor.
+The EQB shall publish a notice of the adoption of the document and the completion of the review process in the EQB Monitor.

-Upon adoption of the environmental analysis document and $\frac{\text{its}}{\text{the}}$ plan for mitigation, residential, commercial, warehousing, and light industrial projects and associated infrastructure within the area that are consistent with the assumptions of the document and that comply with the plan for mitigation are exempt from review under parts $\frac{4410.1100}{4410.1700}$ and $\frac{4410.2100}{4410.2800}$ to $\frac{4410.2800}{4410.2800}$ .
+Upon adoption of the environmental analysis document, including the plan for mitigation, residential, commercial, warehousing, and light industrial projects and associated infrastructure within the area that are consistent with the assumptions of the document and that comply with the plan for mitigation are exempt from review under parts 4410.1100 to 4410.1700 and 4410.2100 to 4410.2800.